Clarifai/docs/docs/api-guide/model/custom-model-walkthrough.md

 ---
-description: Clarifai makes it easy to customize and repurpose existing models.
+description: Develop your own custom models using transfer learning
 sidebar_position: 3
 ---

-# Custom Models
+# Custom Transfer Learning Models

-**Clarifai makes it easy to customize and repurpose existing models**
+**Develop your own custom models using transfer learning**
 <hr />

-You do not need many images to get started.
+You do not need many images to get started creating a custom model using our world-class [transfer learning](https://docs.clarifai.com/portal-guide/model/model-types/transfer-learning/) technology.
 We recommend starting with 10 and adding more as needed.

-Before you train your first model, you need to [create an application](https://docs.clarifai.com/clarifai-basics/applications/#create-an-application) and select a Classification Base Workflow.
+Before you create and train your first model, you need to [create an application](https://docs.clarifai.com/clarifai-basics/applications/#create-an-application) and select **Image/Video** as the primary input type.
+The Base Workflow will be automatically selected for you.

 ![](/img/illustration-training.png)